Close-up of an itchy rash on neck showing redness, bumps, and irritation. Medical reference image for causes, symptoms, and treatment.

 2. Aloe Vera Gel

 Fresh aloe vera has natural cooling and anti-inflammatory properties.
-Applying it to the rash can calm burning, dryness, and itching.
+Burning, dryness, and itching can be reduced by applying it to the rash.
 It’s one of the most effective natural remedies for an itchy rash on neck.

 3. Coconut Oil